mananKoyawala/sle-seller/README.md

 # SLE Seller Flutter Application

-**Seamless Linkage for Enterprise (SLE)** is my final year project, where I worked as the **backend developer** and also contributed to the app development using Flutter.
-The purpose of this project is to provide a **platform for B2B businesses**, enabling sellers to easily list their products and manage their profiles.
-This repository contains the code for the **SLE Seller** application, a part of the complete SLE system.
+**Seamless Linkage for Enterprise (SLE)** is my final year project, where I worked as the **backend developer**.

+To further showcase my skills, I implemented my own backend using **Flutter** for the seller application, demonstrating the ability to integrate backend functionality within the app.
+The purpose of this project is to provide a platform for **B2B businesses**, enabling sellers to easily list their products, manage their profiles, and interact seamlessly with buyers.

 ---